vladdsm/myblog_attempt/_posts/2017-11-21-topics-Keep-Your-Secret.md

   `[[`("pubkey") %>% write_pem("my_key.pub")
 ```

 Here you go!
 Check out the file **my\_key.pub**.
-You can send it to your friends that can encrypt information that you and only you can read... (if you have corresponding private key of course)
+You can send it to your friends that can encrypt information that you and only you can read... (if you have corresponding private key of course!)

 ### Encrypt with Public Key

-Just as a simple example I would encrypt text string "Hello World" and save this result as a file:
+Just as a simple example I would encrypt text "Hello World" and save this result as a file named `"message.enc"` :

 ``` r
 ## Encrypt with PUBLIC key (e.g. send this code to collaborator)